elidoran/thrash-fn/README.md

 Required thrash options:

-1. **inputs** - a path to a directory containing "requireable" files which export an object with "input options" as described below.
+1. **inputs** - a path to a directory containing "requirable" files which export an object with "input options" as described below.
 2. **fn** - a function to "thrash".
 When setting the `spawn` option to true the `fn` property should be a path to a "requireable" file exporting the function to use.
 The spawned child process will "require" it.
 3. **done** - a standard callback expecting `(error, result)`.
 (TODO: provide a cumulative results array to this final callback).
 This is called after the function has been run on all inputs.